-+Whenever your child has a mental, dental, or eye doctor appointment, such notes from medical staff will prevent imposition of consequences for excessive absences.
++Whenever your child has a medical appointment, such notes from medical staff will prevent imposition of consequences for excessive absences.
 You should bring a note or send an email from that office to the school.

 What is the district's attendance policy?

-If a student misses three (3) consecutive days of school, a doctor's note is required to excuse those absences.
 When a student has accumulated three (3) unlawful absences, a letter will be sent from the school noting that the absences are unlawful.